History of Marble Hill

-Built in the 1720s, Marble Hill was an idyllic Thames-side retreat from court life for Henrietta Howard, mistress of King George II.
+Built in the 1720s, Marble Hill was an idyllic Thames-side retreat from court life for Henrietta Howard.
 In this perfectly proportioned villa, inspired by the 16th-century architect Palladio, she entertained many of the poets and wits of the age.

 Marble Hill was saved for the nation by an Act of Parliament in 1902, which followed a public campaign to preserve the view from Richmond Hill from suburban expansion.

 Marble Hill sits prominently on the north-west bank of the River Thames at Twickenham, surrounded by what survives of a carefully designed landscape.
 However, surviving maps from the 17th and early 18th centuries show that before the house was built, the site was a patchwork of cornfields, meadows, and fruit and kitchen gardens split between multiple owners and farmed by various tenants.